ViralTexts/gtr-clusters/clusters/18570623-sn83045462-AParodyParodied.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+To Mankind generally, and Thunder A, Shunn
+particularly.
+BY MOLLIE BLT.
 Tell me ye winged winds,
 That round my pathway roar,
 Do ye not know some spot